Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 - Open the maintenance tool in a Tor browser (Tor v3 onion address) and sign in with your admin key.

 - Get your smartphone and launch the Samourai Wallet app. **Currently only new wallets should be paired.** When you first open the app hit the [⋮] in the upper right corner and choose  "Connect to existing Dojo".
-Scan the QRCode displayed in the "Pairing" tab of the maintenance tool.
+Scan the QR Code displayed in the "Pairing" tab of the maintenance tool.

 If you experience any problems when pairing, try re-installing the app and select "Connect to existing Dojo" from the [⋮] menu.